 Oh, everyone’s going to get there before me!
 I cry out to my own heart.

-I step out to ask my driver what the dilemma was.
+I stepped out to ask my driver what the dilemma was.
 “Well, I’ve blown the front gasket.
 Unfortunately, this car isn’t going anywhere.”

 I try to hide my look of horror.
 “You mean I need to find another ride?”
 “Yes, ma’am.
 I need to call a tow truck and then make sure they get my car to the right shop.”